Xiangyan93/Chem-Graph-Kernel-Machine/run/README.md

 # ChemML Executable Files
-This directory contains the executable files for GPR-NMGK.
+This directory contains the executable files for GPR-nMGK.

 ## Single-Valued Property
 1. The datasets/critical-sim.txt contains the critical temperature and